jpdavalos423/cse15l-lab-reports/lab-report-3.md

 ### find -size

 #### find -size +1M
-This command finds all the files larger than 1 megabyte.
+This command finds all the files larger than the given size.
 This can be useful for managing disk space in a project and find which files are taking up the most space.
 ```
 bash-3.2$ find technical -size +1M

 ```

 #### find -size -100k
-This command finds all the files smaller than 100 kilobytes.
+This command finds all the files smaller than the given size.
 This can be useful for filtering out files of the size range.
 ```
 bash-3.2$ find technical -size -100k | head -n 10
 technical